 She received her bachelor's degree in Civil Engineering from the University of Bristol in 2013, and then undertook a joint MSc at UNESCO-IHE, TU Dresden and UPC (Barcelona) in Flood Risk Management.
 Since graduation in September 2015, Joanne has worked for The Nature Conservancy (TNC) and UNESCO-IHE on various projects, including the SimBasin water resources computer game which she developed for her MSc thesis at TNC Colombia in Bogota and the UNESCO-IHE Hydroinformatics Lab.

-Craven, J., Angarita, H., Corzo, G. (2016, April 21).
+Joanne Craven, Hector Angarita, Gerald Augusto Corzo Perez (2016, April 21).
 SimBasin: serious gaming for integrated management in the Magdalena-Cauca basin, Colombia.
 Presented at the European Geophysical Union General Assembly, Vienna, Austria.
+Abstract available here.